 - Services and subsystems which expose sensitive system information have been removed such as the finger and tcpwrappers.

 - SFTP has been disabled by default due to security considerations.
-See the openssh-server reference page for more details.

 Clear Linux OS encourages the use of secure practices such as encryption and digital signature verification throughout the system and discourages blind trust.
 Below are some examples:

 - All update operations from swupd are transparently encrypted and checked against the Clear Linux OS maintainers’ public key for authenticity.
 More information can be found in this blog post: blog post about swupd security